The 2nd try

 granted their wish; whether it was Kaworu, the Angels in general, Rei/Lilith, some other higher being, Shinji himself with unknown dormant TI-aftermath-powers, aliens, Anno, or your Mom.

 I hope Kaworu's relationship with Rei didn't come off as lame attempt at K/R. After all, as I said before, I don't really like the idea of pairing her up with anyone.
-I would say "it's not more than the one he shared with Shinji", but that is probably contra-productive, as that's also often seen as a romantic one by... certain people.
-But no, it's just a – well, I'm not even sure if one can call it friendship already.
-Just sharing some time and learning from each other.
+It's just a – well, I'm not even sure if one can call it friendship already.
+Just sharing some time and learning from each other. *Minor edit* I removed a bit here that was once intended as a playful jab at another fangroup, but seeing it now, I felt it was needlessly condescending at best and could easily be misunderstood, making it offensive at worst.
+I'd like to apologize for that. */Minor edit*

 While the second scene implies some Makoto action, that idea was scrapped pretty soon (even the line about him snooping was only added later on), as what I had planned would have pretty much been just a direct retelling of his scenes in the episode; at best with some notice that Misato seems to know everything he tells her already.
 It really wouldn't have done anything to the chapter, especially since I wanted to focus on Kaworu.